captn3m0/captn3m0.github.com/_posts/2014-07-11-back-to-rails.md

 This blog post is a work-in-progress and I will continue to update it with bits of rails-foo as I learn more.

+##Rake-notes

+I'd never tried using notes before, and as it turns out, using `rake:notes` is easy and super-awesome.
+Its allows you to spread your notes about TODOs, FIXMEs and such throughout your codebase and take a bird-eye's look at them with just a single command.

+Read more about it at <http://siong1987.com/posts/powerful-and-hidden-rake-notes-in-rails/>